Understanding the Occupation Order: A thorough look to Family Law Act Provisions

 Rights and Responsibilities Under an Occupation Order

 An Occupation Order grants the named party exclusive possession of the property.
 This means they have the right to live there without interference from the other party.
-However, the order might include specific conditions, such as:
+Still, the order might include specific conditions, such as:

 - Access for the other party: The order might grant the other party limited access to the property for specific purposes, such as collecting belongings or visiting children.